UnelDev/cryptoBot/README.md

 this bot is moderately functional because the coingecko api is limited at 50 request per second and 5 request per second for crypto history.
 And it's too little.
 If you wallet contains more of 5 crypto you will have to wait more than a minute for the graph to be generated !

 # the end of this project
 because everything [is slowed down](#slow-down), the development is horrible.
-Everything is too long, and d had to stop the development of this project. to resume it I would need a [premium version of coingeko](https://www.coingecko.com/en/api/pricing) and is too expensive.
+Everything is too long, and I had to stop the development of this project to resume it I would need a [premium version of coingeko](https://www.coingecko.com/en/api/pricing) and is too expensive.

 # statistic